Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Experiments

 \section{Experiments}

-In this section, we present the experimental results that evaluate the performance of the HybridRAG framework.
-We introduce the experiment setup in Section \ref{sec:experiment_setup} and present the results of three sets of experiments in Section \ref{sec:exp_results}.
-Specifically, Section \ref{sec:utility} evaluates the utility of the proposed method compared against several baselines on multiple benchmark datasets, Section \ref{sec:latency} evaluates the inference latency of our framework, and Section \ref{sec:async} demonstrates how HybridRAG performs with asynchronous memory updates.
+In this section, we introduce the experimental setup (Section \ref{sec:experiment_setup}) and present the evaluation results of Hybrid-RACA system on utility (Section \ref{sec:utility}), inference latency (Section \ref{sec:latency}) and effects of asynchronous memory update (Section \ref{sec:async}).